KimikaTeorikoa/python-notes-tccm/contents/useful_libs.md

 method is specified with the `kind` argument, which can take the same values as in the 1D case.

 The above example uses a regular grid, but this is not a requirement.
-Actually, in this case we can use the function `RectBivariateSpline`, which is more efficient.
+Actually, in this case we can use the function `RectBivariateSpline`, which is more efficient but is restricted to regular grids.
 This function takes the same arguments as `interp2d`.

 To interpolate unstructured data we can use the function `griddata`.
 It takes as arguments the coordinates of the data points as a tuple of 1D arrays,